-The deposit insurance fund is comprised of the Corporation's retained earnings, accumulated other comprehensive income (loss) and a \$20,000 letter of credit issued by Central 1 Credit Union (refer to note 9).
+The deposit insurance fund (the "Fund") is comprised of the Corporation's retained earnings, accumulated other comprehensive income and a \$30,000 Credit Union Financial Assistance Agreement with Stabilization Central Credit Union (refer to note 9).
 These combine to form an ex ante fund to pay for potential deposit insurance claims, to provide financial assistance when required and to provide liquidity in the event of the wind-up of a credit union.